MetPX/sarracenia/docs/Explanation/SarraPluginDev.rst

   *parent.new_dir*, which operates on the directory to which the file will be downloaded.

+*msg['new_inflight_file']*
+  in download and send callbacks this field will be set with the temporary name of a file used while the transfer is in progress.
+Once the transfer is complete, the file should be renamed to what is in *msg['new_file']*.

 *msg['pubTime']*
   The time the message was originally inserted into the network (first field of a notice.)